manassehnnad1/crew-0.0/README.md

 Tri-layered multi-agent workflow for research on any topic.

-built using the crewAI framework
+built using the crewAI framework.